 - Fall: Legacy sponsors a Back-to-School Annual Fund, with the goal of whole community participation.
 Coordinated with the annual fund, Legacy holds a fundraising gala/auction called a Knight to Remember.
 Legacy families are encouraged to invite guests from their professional, church, and friend networks, as well as volunteer, attend, and give financially at the event.
-There are also various business/organization sponsorship packages that provide promotion throughout the school year in return. - Winter: Families, individuals, and organizations who participate in end-of-year giving are invited to include Legacy Christian Academy in their financial contributions. - Spring: Ohio taxpayers are invited to give to the Legacy Education Affordability Fund, or LEAF.
-LEAF is a non-profit, tax-exempt, 501(c)3, Scholarship Granting Organization (EIN: 88-4044004) that exists solely to provide scholarships for Legacy Christian Academy students, increasing affordability and access to Christian education in Greene county.
-As a registered Ohio Scholarship Granting Organization (SGO), individual Ohio taxpayers can claim a dollar-for-dollar Ohio tax credit for donations given to LEAF.
+There are also various business/organization sponsorship packages that provide promotion throughout the school year in return. - Winter: Families, individuals, and organizations who participate in end-of-year giving are invited to include Legacy Christian Academy in their financial contributions. - Spring: Ohio taxpayers are invited to give to the Ohio Christian Education Network Scholarship Granting Organization (OCEN SGO).
+The OCEN SGO is a non-profit, tax-exempt, 501(c)3 (EIN: 31-1787824) that provides scholarships for Legacy Christian Academy students, increasing affordability and access to Christian education in Greene county.
+As a registered Ohio Scholarship Granting Organization, individual Ohio taxpayers can claim a dollar-for-dollar Ohio tax credit for donations to the OCEN SGO.
 The credit equals the lesser of \$750 or the total amount donated to an SGO for the tax year.
 If you are filing a joint return and both you and your spouse make eligible donations, each of you can claim this credit (up to \$1,500 total).
-Please consult your tax advisor for additional information.
+Please consult your tax advisor for more information, and select Legacy Christian Academy Xenia from the drop-down menu list of schools when giving on the OCEN SGO website: https://ohiocen.org/ocen-sgo/.

-If you wish to designate a gift to Legacy Christian Academy through planned giving or in your will, our legal entity information is:
+To designate a gift to Legacy Christian Academy through planned giving or in your will, our legal entity information is: